【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 2-2.
 Toyota Voxy

-The welfare vehicle of Voxy also comes in two types: Type I and Type II.
-Type I offers "one wheelchair" and "two wheelchairs" specifications, while Type II features a layout where the wheelchair user sits in the third-row seat.
+The welfare vehicle version of the Voxy is available in two types: Type I and Type II.
+Type I offers "one wheelchair" and "two wheelchair" specifications, while Type II features a layout where the wheelchair user sits in the third row.

-The new Voxy is characterized by its ability to lower the vehicle height during wheelchair boarding and alighting, and it comes with a forward-folding short ramp.
+The new Voxy's features include the ability to lower the vehicle height when boarding and alighting, as well as a foldable short ramp.

-When the back door is opened, the vehicle height automatically lowers, which reduces the ramp angle, making it easier for wheelchair users to ascend independently.
+When the back door is opened, the vehicle height automatically lowers, reducing the ramp angle and making it easier for wheelchair users to ascend independently.

-Additionally, the ramp can be stored in the floor, and its length is minimized to ensure safe wheelchair boarding and alighting in limited spaces, with a design that eliminates unnecessary elements.
+Additionally, the foldable ramp can be stored on the ramp floor, minimizing its length as much as possible.
+The design eliminates unnecessary elements to ensure safe boarding and alighting in limited spaces.

 参照:ヴォクシー 車いす仕様車|トヨタ